WHO CAN APPLY?

 There is a single round of admissions each year (see the programme page for the deadline).
 We are unable to consider applications at other times of the year.

-HOW MANY PLACES ARE THERE ON THE PROGRAMME, and ARE OTHER PhDs AVAILABLE?
+HOW MANY PLACES ARE THERE ON THE PROGRAMME?

 Up to five places are available each year on the Wellcome Trust 4-year Programme in Metabolic and Cardiovascular Disease.